SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/revealing-and-explaining-package-scores.md

 The package score is currently evaluated based on ten score traits.
 Previously, we relied on eight attributes to determine a package’s score.

-- Whether the package is archived or not (max +20 points)
+- Whether the package is archived or not (Up to 20 points)
 - Whether the package has an open-source license that is compatible with the App Store (Up to +10 points)
 - The number of releases (Up to +20 points)
 - The number of stars (Up to +37 points)